Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: EMPIRICAL CONTEXT AND DATA

-\textbf{Experimental Design: }We exploit data from a 2007 randomized bednet\ subsidy experiment conducted in eleven villages of Western Kenya, where malaria is transmitted year-round.
-In each village, a list of $150$ to $200$ households was compiled from school registers, and households on the list were randomly assigned to a subsidy level.
+\textbf{Experimental Design: }We exploit data from a 2007 randomized bednet\ pricing experiment conducted in eleven villages of Western Kenya, where malaria is transmitted year-round.
+In each village, a list of $150$ to $200$ households was compiled from school registers, and households on the list were randomly assigned to a price at which they could purchase a long-lasting ITN, a new, highly effective type of antimalarial bednet.
 After the random assignment had been performed in office, trained enumerators visited each sampled household to administer a baseline survey.
-At the end of the interview, the household was given a voucher for an bednet at the randomly assigned subsidy level.
-The subsidy level varied from $40$\% to $100$\% in two villages, and from $40$\% to $90$\% in the remaining $9$ villages; there were $22$ corresponding final prices faced by households, ranging from $0$ to $300$ Ksh (US \$$5.50$).
+At the end of the interview, the household was given a voucher for one long-lasting ITN at the randomly assigned price level.
+The amount of subsidy (for those who received any) varied from $40$\% to $100$\% of the market price in two villages, and from $40$\% to $90$\% in the remaining $9$ villages; there were $22$ corresponding final prices faced by households, ranging from $0$ to $300$ Ksh (US \$$5.50$), where $300$ Ksh would be the non-subsidized sale price.
 Vouchers could be redeemed within three months at participating local retailers.

-\textbf{Data: }We use data on bednet adoption as observed from coupon redemption and verified obtained through a follow-up survey.
+\textbf{Data: }We use data on bednet adoption as observed from coupon redemption and verified acquisition through a follow-up survey.
 We also use data on baseline household characteristics measured during the baseline survey.
-The three main baseline characteristics we consider are wealth (the combined value of all durable and animal assets owned by the household); the number of children under 10 years old; and the education level of the female head of household.\footnote{Not all households in a village participated in the game.
-However, at the time of the experiment, non-selected households did not have the opportunity to buy an ITN, and the outcome variables for such households are always zero.
-So even if we allow for interactions among all households (including non-selected ones), it is easy to make the necessary adjustments in the empirics.
-See Appendix \ref{sec: nonparticipating} for more on this.}
+The three main baseline characteristics we consider are wealth (the combined value of all durable and animal assets owned by the household); the number of children under ten years old; and the education level of the female head of household.

+\textbf{Nonparticipating Households}: While all households in a given village were potentially interacting, our sample does not cover all village members.
+This can potentially cause a problem since selected households might interact with non-selected ones.
+However, at the time of the experiment, non-selected households did not have the opportunity to buy a long-lasting ITN, so the outcome variable $A$ for such households is zero, whose conditional expectations are zero as well.
+Thus, in our specification, even if we allow for interactions among all the village members, it is easy to do the necessary adjustments in the empirics, viz. replace $\Pi_{vh}$ in (\ref{eq: Belief-general}) by

-\section{Empirical Specification and Results}
+where $\check{N}_{v}$ equals the total number of households in the village, and $N_{v}$ those participating in the game.
+In our empirical setting, this ratio is about $0.8$ for each village, and we apply this adjustment throughout the empirical analysis.

+\section{EMPIRICAL SPECIFICATION AND RESULTS}